Care Home Insurance Policies Explained

-Contents Insurance – a wide range of perils is included under the policy wording which can also include Accidental Damage insurance.
+A wide range of perils is included under the policy wording which can also include Accidental Damage insurance.
 This is one of the main care home insurance policy sections and you are free to choose your own sum insured.
 Your sum insured should be calculated to cover replacement of all items defined as contents.

 In simple terms, contents includes: business equipment, plant, machinery, furniture, fixtures and fittings, drugs, medicines, vaccines, stock and all other contents all belonging to you or for which you are legally responsible if they are damaged or destroyed.
 Contents cover is provided at the premises and elsewhere as agreed.
 Unless you other wise request, your sums insured will be index linked which will help to provide a protection against inflation.
 Cover in respect of your business contents can also be extended to include up to £5000 on an “All Risks” basis for out of premises cover, this valuable section can also include the property of your residents and whilst they are working for you, the property of your employees and volunteers.

-Breakdown of Equipment – most Care Homes rely on the smooth running of business equipment and this section of the policy is automatically provided to provide you against break down of equipment (wear and tear is excluded) of lifts, central heating and air conditioning systems, boilers ( boilers are covered for both breakdown and explosion, security and sound systems, photocopiers and office equipment.
+Most Care Homes rely on the smooth running of business equipment and this section of the policy is automatically provided to provide you against break down of equipment (wear and tear is excluded) of lifts, central heating and air conditioning systems, boilers ( boilers are covered for both breakdown and explosion, security and sound systems, photocopiers and office equipment.
 Up to £5,000,000 is provided in any one period of insurance.
 Cover in respect of care home computer breakdown is also included but only for items not included under a maintenance contract.

-Business Interruption Insurance – this cover is essential for the running of any Care Home business and will provide you with insurance against loss of income or your extra expenses in running the business following a loss such as a fire or a flood.
+This cover is essential for the running of any Care Home business and will provide you with insurance against loss of income or your extra expenses in running the business following a loss such as a fire or a flood.
 You can choose your sums insured based on your own requirements, which much accurately represent the total revenue of your business.
 You can also choose the indemnity period you require cover for, up to 36 months in total is available.
 A separate section covering increased cost of working can also be included covering up to £25,000 (can be increased if required)

 Whilst most business interruption insurance claims at a Care Home occur after a major event such as a fire or a flood, there are other eventualities that can interfere with the profit of the business.
 Cover is extended to include loss of profit following a specified disease, murder, rape or suicide, food poisoning, defective sanitation accidentally caused or vermin.
 This cover will provide you with an indemnity if certain restrictions are placed on your business by the local authority.
 Cover is also provided for denial of access to your property following an incident at a neighbouring property.

-Liability Insurance – liability insurance is essential and will enable you to trade within the law.
+Liability insurance is essential and will enable you to trade within the law.
 Liability claims in respect of a Care Home can arise from numerous situations, they can be costly to defend and ultimately, compensation awards may be large.
 The core sections of the policy provide generous levels of cover.
 Employers Liability, required by the Employers Liability Protection act is covered up to £10,000,000.
 Public & Products Liability is provided up to £5,000,000, although it is possible to quote for higher sums insured if you require.
 At your request, it is also possible to include the personal liability of your residents, particularly useful if, like many residents of care homes, they do not have their own cover elsewhere.

 This care home policy will also include “Treatment Risks” including personal indemnity for nurses.
 This covers the proprietor of the care home for accidental injury or illness to residents incurred in connection with the treatment given.
 Personal indemnity for nurses, including “proprietor nurses” acting in an individual capacity is included.
 Please note the policy will not include professional indemnity cover for any medical practitioner.
 The standard limit of cover for this section of the policy is £2,000,000.

-Legal Expenses Insurance – there are a wide range of legal pitfalls that a care home proprietor may encounter on an almost daily basis; in fact many business owners’ feel they are more likely to incur business legal expenses than suffer damage from say a fire or flood.
+There are a wide range of legal pitfalls that a care home proprietor may encounter on an almost daily basis; in fact many business owners’ feel they are more likely to incur business legal expenses than suffer damage from say a fire or flood.
 Running a care home business is a complex business and by effecting legal expenses insurance you may help to provide some much needed peace of mind.
 Covers that are included under this section include:-

 - Employment disputes and compensation awards.